DataBiosphere/azul/CONTRIBUTING.rst

   on the PR.

-* Without expressed permission by the primary reviewer, only the primary reviewer lands PR branches.
+* Without expressed permission by the primary reviewer, only the primary reviewer integrates PR branches.
 Certain team members may possess sufficient privileges to push to main branches, but that does not imply that those team members may land PR branches.